US economy unlikely to recover as rapidly as it collapsed

 Not only have 16.8 million Americans — roughly 1 in 10 workers — lost their jobs in the past three weeks.
 Workers have seen their hours slashed, have seen sales commissions disappear and have accepted salary cuts, such that incomes have declined for half of U.S. working households, according to a survey from The Associated Press-NORC Center for Public Affairs Research.

 Children can no longer attend school, reducing the productivity of their parents.
 And on a regional basis, many state economies may take time to claw back what has been lost.
 Florida will need to bring back roughly 130 million tourists annually.
-The decisions of Texas employers will likely depend on crude oil — now trading for around a low $24 a barrel — climbing back above $30 to a point at which drilling and pumping is profitable.
+The decisions of Texas employers will likely depend on crude oil — trading on Thursday for around a low $25 a barrel — climbing back above $30 to a point at which drilling and pumping is profitable.

 Stanford University economist Nicholas Bloom is an expert on uncertainty and believes the economy will end this year 10% smaller than it was at the start of 2020, a loss of nearly $2 trillion even with the $2.2 trillion rescue package.